Coverage and use of workplace arrangements

 For example, if an agency has a division that has a significantly different focus to the rest of the agency, it may be appropriate to negotiate an enterprise agreement for that distinct division.
 This approach has been used in the past by agencies like the CSIRO and Australian Bureau of Statistics.

 In other circumstances, some agencies may decide to negotiate a separate enterprise agreement for Executive Level employees in recognition of their middle-management responsibilities.
-The Australian Taxation Office, the Australian Securities and Investments Commission and the Australian Federal Police are examples of organisations that have taken this approach at different times.

 Smaller agencies with specialist workforces may decide to negotiate an enterprise agreement with the employees that are performing administrative roles, and individual contracts with other non-SES employees performing highly specialised jobs.
 This approach improves agency flexibility and enables specialist employees to negotiate arrangements that are more tailored to their individual roles.